 Planning an enterprise content management (ECM) system based on an organization’s needs is generally the best approach to building a business case for the project and ultimately achieving a successful deployment.
+But doing so takes a thorough analysis of existing workflows and future business requirements before any technology evaluations begin, according to experienced ECM users and industry analysts.

 “We brought in people from departments throughout the organization to get their opinions and understand their requirements to get buy-in about the new system,” said an IT manager at a state government organization in New York.
 In addition to helping create a business case for ECM, the discussions shaped the request for proposals that the organization has now issued to ECM software vendors, added the IT manager, who asked not to be identified.